-Electrostatic discharge affect can Take care electronic components. during unit installation and service to protect the unit's electronic controls.
-Precautions will help to avoid control exposure to electrostatic discharge by putting the unit, the control, and the technician at the same electrostatic potential.
+Electrostatic discharge can affect electronic components.
+Take care during unit installation and service to protect the unit's electronic controls.
+Precautions will help to avoid control exposure to electrostatic discharge by putting the unit, the control and the technician at the same electrostatic potential.
 Touch hand and all tools on an unpainted unit surface before performing any service procedure to neutralize electrostatic charge.